-Lincoln assassin John Wilkes Booth’s original intention had been to abduct the president, take him to Richmond and exchange him for Confederate prisoners of war.
+Abraham Lincoln's assassin John Wilkes Booth originally intended to abduct the president, take him to Richmond and exchange him for Confederate prisoners of war.
 An active Confederate spy and courier, John Surratt became Booth’s right-hand man, recruiting co-conspirators and inviting them to meetings at his mother Mary Surratt’s boardinghouse.
 After Booth shot Lincoln at Ford’s Theatre on April 14, 1865, John fled first to Canada and later to Europe, where he posed as a Canadian citizen and served for some time in the Papal Zouaves, a volunteer regiment that defended the Vatican during Italian unification.
 Some historians believe that, had John given himself up instead of leaving the country, he could have saved his mother’s life.
 U.S. officials finally caught up with him in Egypt in 1866.
 Unlike Mary, John stood trial for murder before a civilian court rather than a military tribunal, and after two months the jury failed to reach a verdict.
-Released on bail, John lived a long and full life, becoming a Catholic school teacher, working for a steamship company and fathering seven children after his 1872 marriage to Mary Victorine Hunter.
+Released on bail, John lived a long life, becoming a Catholic school teacher, working for a steamship company and fathering seven children after his 1872 marriage to Mary Victorine Hunter.
 He died in 1916 at the age of 72.

 2. The mother of Anna Surratt, who frantically fought to spare Mary from the gallows